AIndoria/coinChangeApp/README.md

 - The app is NOT responsive, at all.
 I will be making modifications later in the week to change that.
 For now, please use a desktop.

+- Iteration logic can certainly be improved.
+I went with whatever was convenient for me since I had other things to worry about at the time.
+I will come back to it later.

 My dear friends were kind enough to provide some "Suggestions" on how to proceed.
 I got a good chuckle out of it.
 Hope you have too.

 ![enter image description here](https://i.imgur.com/kNJm7xV.png)